-Comment: Pursuant to the Merchant Marine Act of 1936 and P.L.
+Comment: Pursuant to the Merchant Marine Act of 1936 and Guam Public Law (P.L.)
 110-417 Section 3512, the Authority entered into a Memorandum of Agreement with the Maritime Administration (MARAD), as the lead federal agency to implement and administer the Port of Guam Improvement Enterprise Program in accordance with the Port Master Plan Update 2007.
 Projects involved the facilitation of the modernization, expansion and transformation of the Jose D. Leon Guerrero Commercial Port.
-MARAD provided a dashboard project expenditure summary to the Authority in fiscal year 2015, which was used as the basis for recording \$48.2 million in noncash awards.
-However, the dashboard project expenditure summary does not indicate whether the Authority has any continuing compliance requirements for this federal award.
+MARAD provided a dashboard project expenditure summary to the Authority in fiscal year 2015, which was used as the basis for recording \$48.2 million of capital assets.
+In 2016, an updated dashboard project expenditure summary was received showing a revised total project cost of \$47.3 million.
+An adjustment of \$900,000 to capital assets was made to reflect the updated project cost.

-Recommendation: Management should continue to request the complete turnover documents from MARAD and confirm continuing compliance requirements, if any.
+Recommendation: Management should continue to request the complete and final turnover documents from MARAD to finalize the project cost.